microsoft/vscode-docs/docs/cpp/config-msvc.md

 Next, you will create a `tasks.json` file to tell VS Code how to build (compile) the program.
 This task will invoke the Microsoft C++ compiler to create an executable file based on the source code.

-From the main menu, choose **Terminal** > **Configure Default Build Task**.
+From the main menu, choose **Tasks** > **Configure Default Build Task**.
 In the dropdown, which will display a tasks dropdown listing various predefined build tasks for C++ compilers.
 Choose **cl.exe build active file**, which will build the file that is currently displayed (active) in the editor.

 ![Tasks C++ build dropdown](images/msvc/build-active-file.png)